deepmodeling/dpdata/README.md

 `uniform` means that if the box is a cube with side length `a`, how far atoms in the cube move is a random vector with max length `a*atom_pert_fraction `

-`normal` means the squares of the distance atoms move are subject to  a chi-square distribution (chi-square distribution can be seen as the sum of squares of normal distributed random variable.
+`normal` means the squares of the distance atoms move are subject to  a chi-square distribution with 3 degrees of freedom (chi-square distribution can be seen as the sum of squares of normal distributed random variable.
 This is why we  name this option as 'normal'.).
-If the box is a cube with side length `a`, the mean value of the distance atom moves is `a*atom_pert_fraction `
+If the box is a cube with side length `a`, the mean value of the distance atom moves is `a*atom_pert_fraction`.

 `const` means that if the box is a cube with side length `a`, the distance atom moves is always `a*atom_pert_fraction `(For triclinic box, the distances are not equal.)